VVSOGI/doke/examples/todolist/README.md

 # Doke Example - NestJS TodoList Project

-This example demonstrates how to integrate and use Doke documentation generator with a NestJS application.
-The project implements a simple TodoList API with category management functionality.
+This example project demonstrates how to use doke to simply create an api-docs and doke-ui server.

 ## Documentation